ocaml/ocaml.org/data/cookbook/text-processing/ascii-text-processing/00-stdlib.md

       let () = assert ("aze" ^ "rty" = "azerty")
       let () = assert (String.concat "," ["aze";"rty";"uiop"] = "aze,rty,uiop"])
   - explanation: |
-      Verifying if a string start or end with a prefix/suffix:
+      Verifying if a string starts or ends with a prefix/suffix:
     code: |
       let () = assert (String.starts_with ~prefix:"a=" "a=42")
       let () = assert (String.ends_with ~suffix:" "**" "str**")